Tax Credits: Claims finishing

 The same principles apply to a Section 18 decision which is made by HMRC under the in-year finalisation process.

-Claims finishing mid-year (no UC claim)
+Claims finishing mid-year (no UC claim, no migration notice issued)

 Claims can also end mid way through a tax year for a variety of reasons.
 Once a person’s entitlement ceases, their claim will end.
 For example, their claim will end if their working hours fall below the required number, the claim changes from being single to joint and vice versa (for example, if they move in with a partner) or, in a CTC only claim, if they are no longer responsible for a child or qualifying young person.